Books

 Read a related interview with the translator in Foreword Reviews.

-Read an interview with the poet in Poetry Society of America.
+Read Sze-Lorrain's interview with Yi Lu in Poetry Society of America.

 The City Is a Novel